AiForAgriculture/aiforagriculture.github.io/ai_for_agriculture.md

             - Merge it to the Master branch(the main branch from where work is visible in the project website).

+1. ***What exactly do we expect Freelancer to produce?***
+    - We expect each contributor to produce a comprehensive research work for most of the points mention in the [Discovery phase](https://aiforagriculture.github.io/ai_for_agriculture.html#Discovery_phase)
+    - i.e.
+        - 1. Competitive Analysis
+        - 2. Define Problem Statment
+        - 3. Interview questioner
+        - 4. Document user interview results
+        - 5. Craft personas
+        - 6. POC Ideation
+    - Each individual may produce his own work on these topics which may or may not aligned with other contributors.

 1. ***How to create my branch from github.com website?***
 - All details available [HERE](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository)